-This will be an accelerated two year course to GCSE and will be suitable for students who have an interest in learning languages and wish to expand their knowledge of Modern Foreign Languages beyond their core choice of French or German.
-Students choosing to follow the course will enjoy the challenge of embarking on a new language and applying the language skills they have already acquired to learning Spanish.
+This will be an accelerated two-year GCSE course and will be suitable for students who have an interest in learning languages and wish to expand their knowledge of Modern Foreign Languages beyond the French and German that they study at Key Stage 3.
+Students choosing to follow the course will enjoy the challenge of embarking on a new language journey and the ability to apply the language skills they already have to their learning of Spanish.